Skool Daze

-Skool Daze is a computer game released by Microsphere in 1984 for the ZX Spectrum and Commodore 64 home computers.
+Skool Daze is an open world action-adventure game released by Microsphere in 1984 for the ZX Spectrum and ported to the Commodore 64 the following year.
 It was written by David Reidy, with graphics designed by Keith Warrington.
 The game was commercially and critically successful, and praised for its original concept.
 It has since been regarded as one of the pioneers of the sandbox game genre.

 Gameplay

-The game features the player as a schoolboy named Eric, with the objective of stealing his report card out of the staff room safe by accomplishing various tasks around the school.
+The game features the player as a schoolboy named Eric whose objective is to steal his report card out of the staff room safe by accomplishing various tasks around the school.
 The computer controls all the other characters in the game, including the headmaster, other teachers and other pupils.

 The four teachers are Mr Wacker (the headmaster), Mr Rockitt (the science teacher), Mr Withit (the geography teacher) and Mr Creak (the history master).
 Other than Eric, three of the pupils are named: Boy Wander (the tearaway), Angelface (the bully) and Einstein (the swot).
 The player has the option of renaming the characters before the game begins.
 There are also many unnamed, undistinguished pupils at the school.

 If Eric is caught out of class or otherwise misbehaving, teacher characters pursue him and issue lines.
 When 10,000 lines or more are accumulated, the game ends with Eric's expulsion.
 However, Eric can also receive lines for things that are not his fault, such as lying or sitting on the floor when in fact he has been knocked down, or being nearest a teacher who has just been hit by a projectile fired by one of the other pupils.
-So part of the challenge of the game is to prevent other pupils from getting Eric into trouble.
+Part of the challenge in this game is to prevent other pupils from getting Eric into trouble.